Kimchi Fried Rice (Kimchi Bokkeumbap)

 A bowl with kimchi fried rice

 Kimchi fried rice (aka kimchi bokkeumbap/ 볶음밥) is to Korea what beans on toast is to the UK – a cheap, easy meal ready in practically minutes and a classic “students’ food” for those very reasons.
 However, this Korean fried rice dish is packed with layers of tangy, sweet, spicy, savory flavor.
-It combes day-old rice with tangy kimchi and several aromatics for a perfect, tasty, quick breakfast (similar to this breakfast fried rice), lunch, or dinner.
+It combines day-old fluffy Jasmine rice with tangy napa cabbage kimchi and several aromatics for a perfect, tasty, quick breakfast (similar to this breakfast fried rice with egg), lunch, or dinner.

 Cooking kimchi fried rice in a pan